 1. Celebrations

-As Baisakhi is the end of harvest season thus it is an occasion of celebration in Northern India.
-On this pious occasion, people dress in bright and colorful clothes with a very cheerful vibe.
+As Baisakhi is the end of the harvest season thus it is an occasion of celebration in Northern India.
+On this pious occasion, people dress in bright and colourful clothes with a very cheerful vibe.
 The day begins with taking a bath in the holy rivers and visiting Gurudwaras for blessings.
 The Gurudwaras are decorated and scrumptious langars are organized and served to the devotees.

 2. Nagar Kirtan